 Coastal Adaptation: Beach Plum is well adapted to coastal environments and is often found growing in sandy or rocky soils along beaches, dunes, and coastal bluffs.
 It can tolerate salt spray, wind, and poor soil conditions, making it an excellent choice for coastal gardens and landscapes.

-It's worth noting that while Beach Plum is valued for its edible fruit, the quantity and quality of the fruit may vary among individual plants and specific growing conditions.
+It's worth noting that while Beach Plum is valued for its edible fruit, the quantity and quality of the fruit may vary among specific growing conditions.